Lizzo, Billie Eilish and Lil Nas X dominate Grammy nods, Taylor Swift sidelined

 The trio will compete in the album of the year race with indie band Bon Iver, pop-rocker Lana del Rey, pop singer Ariana Grande, rockers Vampire Weekend and R&B artist H.E.R.

+“Crying. moved and honored,” tweeted Grande.
+“The acknowledgement is truly enough on its own for me and my heart,” she added.

-Grande got five nominations, including for her hit “7 Rings” while Beyonce scored four, mostly for the songs she wrote for the new version of animated film “The Lion King” and for the “Homecoming” concert film of her 2018 Coachella show.
+Beyonce scored four, mostly for the songs she wrote for the new version of animated film “The Lion King” and for the “Homecoming” concert film of her 2018 Coachella show.

 Five of the eight album of the year nominees were women and four female artists will compete for record of the year, injecting new life into the Grammy Awards which has a tradition of rewarding the same artists.
 [L2N2800FK]